 If you are passionate about justice and making a positive difference in the lives and safety of communities, then a major in the law & justice field may be a good fit for you.
 Pursue a Bachelor of Arts in Law, Criminal Justice, and Society (LCJS), and take courses in core areas such as criminal law, criminology, and criminal justice ethics.
 Supplement these with specialized courses in forensics, cybercrime, legal psychology, law enforcement, corrections, and civil rights.
-The new LCJS major merges, builds on, and augments the strengths of two other majors, Administration of Justice and Legal Studies, which remain available as separate degree options for new majors through September 10, 2021.

 NEW MAJOR: Law, Criminal Justice, and Society (BA)